Industrial Data Science

 System Requirements

-Major Changes in ILNumerics version 5
+ILNumerics Computing Engine, version 5

 See also:

-numpy incompatibilities
+Numpy incompatibilities

 • Positive strides only: when indexing with ranges / slices and custom step sizes, ILNumerics allows positive steps only.
 Advanced indexing with downward counting indices can be used in order to flip dimensions.